 LAWASIA Mission Statement

-- To encourage and facilitate reginal interaction at all levels amongst law associations, judges, lawyers and others involved in the legal community.
+- To encourage and facilitate regional interaction at all levels amongst law associations, judges, lawyers and others involved in the legal community.

-- To be an estabnlished voice for the interests of the legal community in Asia and the pacific.
+- To be an established voice for the interests of the legal community in Asia and the Pacific.

-- To uphold the rule of law, human rights and univercally high standards of legal practice.
+- To uphold the rule of law, human rights and universally high standards of legal practice.

 - To provide quality cross-jurisdictional legal education, available and relevant to all jurisdictions, regardless of capacity and developmental sophistication, with the object of enhancing the quality of the practice of law throughout the region.

 LAWASIA is an international organisation of lawyers’ associations, individual lawyers, judges, legal academics, and others which focuses on the interests and concerns of the legal profession in the Asia Pacific region.
 The governing body, the LAWASIA Council, is comprised of representatives of the peak legal bodies in 25 countries.
 As such, its policies and agenda directly address issues confronting the profession throughout the region.
 LAWASIA also has over 1,500 individual members from over 50 countries, who have the opportunity to contribute directly to LAWASIA activities through participation in Sections and Standing Committees.